Azure/karpenter-provider-azure/docs/workshops/1_aks_cluster_creation_and_install_karpenter.md

 ### K9s

 You can also try using k9s to inspect the cluster.
-We'll be using it throughout certain chapers of the workshop to check on the status of the pods deployed to the AKS cluster.
+We'll be using it throughout certain chapters of the workshop to check on the status of the pods deployed to the AKS cluster.
 To do so, use the command below:

 ```bash
 k9s -n all